Oklahoma doctor gets 5 months in prison in opioid fraud case

 TULSA, Okla. – An Oklahoma doctor accused of writing fake opioid prescriptions so his patients could return the pills for his personal use has been sentenced to five months in federal prison.

-Dr. Jeremy David Thomas, 43, was sentenced Wednesday after pleading guilty in November to multiple conspiracies to write fraudulent prescriptions for hydrocodone.
+Court records indicate Dr. Jeremy David Thomas of Owasso was sentenced Wednesday after pleading guilty in November to multiple conspiracies to write fraudulent prescriptions for hydrocodone.

 Thomas’ attorney, Robert Lee Wyatt IV, called the case “a very sad set of circumstances.”